threenine/api-template/docs/docs/introduction/repr-pattern.md

 parent: Introduction
 nav_order: 4
 ---
-# What is the REPR pattern
+# What is the REPR design pattern

 The REPR pattern is a software design pattern for developing API Endpoints implementing a simple Request EndPoint Response flow.